mr-bt/manager.README/README.md

 #### Decision-making intuition

 Intuition is using your 'gut feeling' about possible courses of action.
 Although some people perceive it as something magical 'sense' only available to some, IMHO intuition is a combination of past experience and your personal values.
 It is worth taking intuition into account because it reflects your learnings.
 It is, however, not always based on reality, only your perceptions.
 I've found writing down my thoughts and seeking data to back it up helps me being right more often.
-Sometimes is not about the end result but the process.
+The process will help with being more often right than wrong.

 It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.

 #### 'deciding not to decide' is also a decision

 Deciding not to decide is perhaps one of the toughest decisions one can make.
 After all, we're expected to make decisions and to act!
-Not making a decision might feel unnatural or even wrong.
+Not making a decision might feel unnatural or even wrong at times.
 It's a valid decision as any other, and it should always be on the table.
 It should follow the same decision-making process as any other decision.

 #### Decision-making process